lsst-dm/dmtn-175/index.rst

    Override a ``pex_config`` parameter value.
    This creates a local pipeline if one does not exist.
    If a URI to an external pipeline exists, it will be imported in the new local pipeline.
-   If a local pipeline does exist, this is added as a (YAML) config override to it, replacing an existing override for the same option if it exists and creating a section for the label of necessary.
+   If a local pipeline does exist, this is added as a (YAML) config override to it, replacing an existing override for the same option if it exists and creating a section for the label if necessary.

 .. option:: -C <LABEL>:<URI>, --config-file <LABEL>:<URI>